PianothShaveck/shodoku-hanzi/README.md

 - Make Me A Hanzi for stroke paths and decomposition (radicals/components)
 - CC‑CEDICT for words, pinyin, and definitions
-- Your HSK 3.0 character list (hsk30.txt)
+- HSK 3.0 character list (hsk30.txt)
-- Your character frequency list (frequency.csv)
+- Character frequency list (frequency.csv)

 It keeps the same web app and asset formats as the original, so the UI, SRS, and offline behavior continue to work.